SQream/sqream_docs/guides/operations/setup/installing_monit.rst

  * :ref:`Installing Monit using Ubuntu <installing-monit-using-ubuntu>`
  * :ref:`Installing Monit using Ubuntu offline <installing-monit-using-ubuntu-offline>`

-Installing Monit Using CentOS:
+Installing Monit on CentOS:
 ------------------------------------

-.. _installing-monit-using-centos:
+.. _installing-monit-on-centos:

-**To install Monit using CentOS:**
+**To install Monit on CentOS:**

-1. Install Monit as a superuser using CentOS:
+1. Install Monit as a superuser on CentOS:

     .. code-block:: console

        $ sudo yum install monit

-Installing Monit Using Ubuntu:
+Installing Monit on Ubuntu:
 ------------------------------------

-.. _installing-monit-using-ubuntu:
+.. _installing-monit-on-ubuntu:

-**To install Monit using Ubuntu:**
+**To install Monit on Ubuntu:**

-1. Install Monit as a superuser using Ubuntu:
+1. Install Monit as a superuser on Ubuntu:

     .. code-block:: console

        $ sudo apt-get install monit

-Installing Monit Using Ubuntu Offline:
+Installing Monit on Ubuntu Offline:
 -------------------------------------

-.. _installing-monit-using-ubuntu-offline:
+.. _installing-monit-on-ubuntu-offline:

-You can install Monit using Ubuntu when you do not have an internet connection.
+You can install Monit on Ubuntu when you do not have an internet connection.

-**To install Monit using Ubuntu offline:**
+**To install Monit on Ubuntu offline:**

 1. Compress the required file: